uadmin/uadmin-docs/login_system_views/tutorial/part5.rst

         // ----------------------------------------------------- //
     }

-Lastly, add an authentication in the **main.go** to say that this session is preloaded with a user.
+Lastly, add an authentication in the **views_main.go** to say that this session is preloaded with a user.
 Otherwise, load the LoginHandler.

 .. code-block:: go